ananyan/ananyan.github.io/_projects/4_project.md

 The final prototype was an applicator that could allow a single person to apply the Solar Skin to the solar panel, bubble-free, in about 30 seconds.
 This was more than 10 times shorter than the previous method.
 In addition, it was adjustable to the frame and did not require water while still being accurate in alignment.
 A demo is in the video below:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/HJIptpXXuyg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Reflection
+This was my first time applying design skills in the setting of a startup (and actually, a company in general).
+One difficulty was the lack of access to the people who would be using the device, as they were the target customers to begin with!
+As such, only an initial prototype could be made to see if the functionality of the device was feasible, while other user-related considerations had to be left to future development.
+Overall, it was interesting and challenging to work with such a small team, as I had to work quite independently in both designing and building the prototype.
+However, this was rewarding in the end!